This post may contain affiliate links. Please read our disclosure policy.

 Since the broccoli takes longer to cook, you want to give it a 15-minute head start before adding the shrimp to the pan.

-No shrimp? - Shrimp-size chunks of chicken would work
+No shrimp? – Shrimp-size chunks of chicken or pork tenderloin would work well.

-Different veg - Asparagus, cauliflower, carrots, brussels sprouts, zucchini, etc. would be great, as would a combination
+Different veg – Asparagus, cauliflower, carrots, brussels sprouts, green beans, zucchini, etc. would be great, as would a combination of your favorite vegetables.

-Different spices & seasonings - Use what you like - basil, thyme, rosemary, garlic, ginger, cumin, smoked paprika, crushed red pepper flakes, soy sauce, dijon mustard, balsamic vinegar, etc.
+Different spices and seasonings – Use what you like – basil, thyme, rosemary, garlic, ginger, cumin, Old Bay seasoning, lemon pepper, smoked paprika, crushed red pepper flakes, soy sauce, dijon mustard, balsamic vinegar, etc. Here are a few ideas:

 If you like this easy sheet pan roasted shrimp with broccoli, be sure to check out some of my other Weight Watchers friendly shrimp recipes including No-Cook Tex-Mex Shrimp Rolls, Slow Cooker Corn & Shrimp Chowder, Easy Slow Cooker Shrimp Curry, Southwest Shrimp and Black Bean Salad and Crock Pot White Beans & Shrimp